RunawayElectrons

 Compton

-Runaway generation by Compton scattering is modelled via the Klein-Nishina differential cross section integrated over the runaway region \(p>p_c\), analogous to the tritium and avalanche calculations.
-This integrated cross section is given by Equation (29) in Martin-Solis NF (2017).
-This total cross section \(\sigma(p_c,\,E_\gamma)\) depends on plasma parameters through \(p_c\).
-The net runaway rate is consequently obtained as the integral of the total cross section over the photon energy spectrum \(\Phi(E_\gamma)\) (where we assume that bound and free electrons are equally susceptible to Compton scattering):
+Runaway generation by Compton scattering is modelled via the Klein-Nishina differential cross section \(\frac{{\rm d}\sigma}{{\rm d}\Omega}(p,E_\gamma)\) depends on the momentum and the incident-photon energy \(E_\gamma\).
+Using the fluid Compton generation, this source is integrated over the runaway region \(p>p_c\), analogous to the tritium and avalanche calculations.
+The integrated cross section is given by Equation (29) in Martin-Solis NF (2017) , and this total cross section \(\sigma(p_c,\,E_\gamma)\) depends on plasma parameters through \(p_c\).
+For both the fluid and kinetic Compton generation models, the net generation rates are consequently obtained as the integrals of the Klein-Nishina or total cross section over the photon energy spectrum \(\Phi(E_\gamma)\) (where we assume that bound and free electrons are equally susceptible to Compton scattering).

 \[\left(\frac{\partial n_\mathrm{RE}}{\partial t}\right)_\mathrm{Compton} = n_\mathrm{tot} \int \Phi \sigma \, \mathrm{d}E_\gamma\]